juliandito/intern-lp/README.md

 Admin login url
 > http://127.0.0.1:8000/admin/auth

 User login url
 > http://127.0.0.1:8000/login

 ## NB
 Because I run out of time, not all features is added and developed perfectly.
-Hopefully it can run well in your device.
+Hopefully it still can run well in your device.